 Copy the entire contents of this file and paste it into the User's Library.

 Select Save.

+Note: the McIDAS-V forums has forum for user submitted functions (McIDAS-V Forums: User Functions Forum).
+These functions are not supported by the McIDAS-V user services team, but can be a useful starting point for learning and expanding the user library.

 In the previous part of this tutorial, objects for several bands of data were created and then the sub() function was used to create two new objects.
 These objects will now be used to create a new object that classifies each pixel and assigns a color to each.

-Make sure your Jython Shell is expanded and copy and paste the following lines into the Jython Shell.
+Verify that the Jython Shell is expanded and copy and paste the following lines into the Jython Shell.

 panel=buildWindow(height=800,width=800,panelTypes=MAP)